 Logan is incapable of reintegrating into civilian life, like many war veterans suffering from PTSD.
 And Logan is a veteran of many wars: every major US conflict from the Civil War to Vietnam, in fact; a full century of following orders and killing for the State as a weaponized man.

 Then a government black ops program sought to more fully weaponize him by transforming him into “Weapon X.” (See X-men Origins: Wolverine.)
-This was when his skeleton and his bone claws were infused with adamantium, a process only he could survive thanks to his regenerative powers.
+This was when his skeleton and bone claws were infused with the indestructible metal adamantium, a process only he could survive thanks to his regenerative powers.
 They then prepared to wipe his mind, stripping away his humanity to make him the perfect living weapon: an obedient mutant attack dog, devoid of conscience.
 This was especially necessary, because Logan had previously balked at taking innocent lives when serving in “Team X,” a covert mutant strike force.

 Trying to mold human beings into unhesitant killers is not just the stuff of super-hero cinema.
 After World War II, Army researcher S.L.A.
 Marshall demonstrated that most soldiers failed to fire their weapons out of reluctance to kill their fellow man.
 As Wikipedia tells us, “Based on Marshall’s studies the military instituted training measures to break down this resistance and successfully raised soldiers’ firing rates to over 90 percent during the Vietnam War.”
 These topics have recently been explored in the book On Killing: The Psychological Cost of Learning to Kill in War and Societyby Dave Grossman.